rgalanakis/pynocle/README.txt

 ========

 pynocle is meant to be used as a simple API from your own python code.
-Simply import pynocle, create a Monocle instance, and call one of the makeawesome methods (depending on if you want coverage or not).
+Simply import pynocle, create a Monocle instance, and the generate_all method.
 That's it!

+To generate coverage, you can pass a parameterless function (like nose.run) into pynocle.run_with_coverage.
+Pass any coverage.coverage instance into Monocle.coverdata in order to generate coverage reports.

 The internal API's are more complex and flexible and we'll be working on exposing that configuration as time goes by.